Don't delay breast cancer screenings.

 - A personal or family history on both sides of your family (maternal/paternal) of breast cancer in a first degree relative.
 Learn more about family history and breast cancer here.

-Take this High Risk Quiz to see if you may need to be screened more often for breast or cervical cancer.
+Take this 3-minute quiz to see if you need to be screened more often.

-- Have a clinical breast exam by your healthcare provider.
+- Having a clinical breast exam by your healthcare provider

-- Know your normal - report changes to your healthcare provider.
+- Knowing your normal and reporting changes to your healthcare provider

 They count on you.
 You can count on us.

 You have so many people who love and need you.
 Don’t put off important health screenings because you’re worried about cost.